 Signs You’re Standing Too Much

-• Foot pain or swelling
+- Foot pain or visible swelling by afternoon

-• Decreased focus during standing periods
+- Decreased focus during standing periods — your body is diverting resources

-• Dreading your standing intervals
+- Dreading your standing intervals before they start

 Signs You’re Sitting Too Much